dkg/resolvconf-admin/README.md

 Usage
 -----

-When the non-privileged user wants to set the DNS servers due to information from interface NETIF, it should invoke:
+When the non-privileged user wants to set local DNS resolvers due to information it learned from interface NETIF, it should invoke:

     resolvconf-admin add NETIF [-s SEARCH] [-d DOMAIN] NAMESERVER [...]

-(note that DNS search path and domain name are optional; however, at least one nameserver is required)
+Note that DNS search path and domain name are optional.
+However, at least one nameserver is required.

-When the non-privileged users wants to tear down the DNS servers that had been set for interface NETIF, it should invoke:
+When the non-privileged user wants to tear down the DNS resolver information that it had previously set for interface NETIF, it should
+invoke:

     resolvconf-admin del NETIF